How To Get a Private Investigator License in Oklahoma

 • If you’re not a United States Citizen, you must provide verifiable documentation of legal residence.

-Other special licensing requirements such as education requirements, experience requirements, examinations, and insurance may be required.
+Other special licensing requirements such as education, experience, tests, and insurance may be required.
 Check the state licensing website for more information.

 Oklahoma Private Investigator Associations

-This professional association is dedicated to being an educational resource, social networking, and political organization for the enhancement of its members.
-Since its inception, the organization has been instrumental in helping to protect the detective profession from unfair legislation and has sponsored legislation that is healthy for the investigative industry.
+This professional association is dedicated to being an educational resource, social networking, and political organization for the benefit of its members.
+Since its inception, the organization has been instrumental in helping to protect the detective profession from unfair legislation and has sponsored legislation that is healthy for the industry.

 List of Private Investigation Agencies in Oklahoma